Phong-H-Le/Phong-H-Le.github.io/index.md

   >
   <div style="max-width: 600px;">
     <p>
-      I'm a dual-degree undergraduate at Duke University as a QuestBridge Scholar (CO 2026).<br>
+      I'm a dual-degree undergraduate at Duke University as a QuestBridge Scholar (CO 2026).
       Pursuing a B.S.E. in Biomedical Engineering and a B.A. in Computer Science.<br>
-      My work focuses on machine learning, bioinstrumentation, and health tech.<br>
+      My work focuses on machine learning, bioinstrumentation, and health tech.
       I enjoy breaking down complex systems into clear and intuitive models.<br>
-      Born in Hue City, Vietnam and raised in Myrtle Beach, SC.<br>
+      Born in Hue City, Vietnam and raised in Myrtle Beach, SC.
       In my free time, I enjoy reading classics and theology, going to the gym, and cooking.
-      Read my GoodReads &amp; other blogging:
+      Read my reviews &amp; other blogging:
       <a href="https://linktr.ee/ryoku_wave" target="_blank" rel="noopener noreferrer">
         Link
       </a>